MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamScheduleSchedulingGroup.md

 # Remove-MgTeamScheduleSchedulingGroup

 ## SYNOPSIS
-Mark a schedulingGroup as inactive by setting its isActive property.\nThis method does not remove the schedulingGroup from the schedule.
+Mark a schedulingGroup as inactive by setting its isActive property.This method does not remove the schedulingGroup from the schedule.
 Existing shift instances assigned to the scheduling group remain part of the group.

 > [!NOTE]